Alan Dawa Dolma: 2011–2013: Hiatus in Japan, return to China, and Love Song

-2014–present: New releases and return to Japan
+2014–present

 On 24 May 2014 Alan held her first concert in Japan since 2011.

 July 2014 marked the release of her fourth Chinese studio album Mo Lan, which includes five previously released digital singles: "Huí Wàng", "Sùmìng Héngzhe Xiě", "Ài Wèi Zǒu Yuǎn", "Tiān Dì Wèn Jiàn" and "Home".

 In August 2014, she officially announced a year-end concert entitled Alan symphony that would take place on 20 December that year in Tokyo.

 On 20 December 2014, Alan held two "Alan Symphony 2014" concerts in Nippon-Seinenkan (日本青年館), Tokyo, Japan.
 One concert started at 15:00 and the other at 19:00.

+In 2021, she participated in music-related TV shows such as Sisters Who Make Waves (season 2).
+During a recording for the third season of 《流淌的歌声》, she expressed that women should be more confident of themselves and not regard age as a barrier.

 Artistry

-In addition to Mandarin Chinese and Japanese, Alan also sings in Tibetan, especially in her native Kham Ke (e.g. "Sign" from her "Hitotsu" single, and "Tennyo: Interlude" from Voice of Earth).
-One distinctive singing style of Alan's is the so-called "Tibetan wail", where she is able to stretch her vocals for a long period of time at very high notes.
-She has said her singing style is instinctive and is unique to her tribe.
-Alan had no prior experience in singing until entering university.

-In addition to erhu, Alan can also play the piano.
-She composed "Together" from Voice of Earth (2009), and is credited as co-composer on a majority of the songs from My Life (2009).

-As a Tibetan Buddhist, Alan aims to sing about "love and peace".
+One distinctive style that Alan uses is the "Tibetan wail", a soaring sound at very high pitches.
+She acquired it instinctively while growing up in Sichuan Bijindani, where singing and dancing are daily activities, and compared it to Okinawan and Mongolian folk music.
+As a Tibetan Buddhist, she aims to sing about "love and peace".